adamthiede/recipes/source/mug_brownies.md

 ## Steps

 - combine dry ingredients, stir
-- add wet ingredients and stir until batter-y
+- add wet ingredients and stir until batter-y.
+It will be more runny than "regular" batter.
-- microwave 30 seconds to 1 minute.
+- microwave for 1 minute.